Shared vulnerability in the Anthropocene: Nuclear weapons, harm, the biosphere

 Dialogue on Middle East biological, nuclear and chemical weapons disarmament

-Biospheric Harm Aesthetics is an exploratory project in visual and aesthetic politics with twin objectives.
-First, to gain new insights and understandings of damage to the zones of life on Earth from aesthetic sources such as photographs, music, paintings, film, literature, architecture, and poetry.
+This is an exploratory project in visual and aesthetic politics with twin objectives.
+First, to gain new insights and understandings of the weaponisation of Earth’s zones of life from aesthetic sources such as photographs, music, paintings, film, literature, architecture, and poetry.
 Second, to experiment with both the use of virtual spaces and aesthetic representations of harm as ways in which to improve learning experiences and engage new audiences.
-In response to this engagement with aesthetic sources, a collection of essays and reviews will be published as a book, with a particular emphasis on the weaponisation of the biosphere (e.g. tear gas, nuclear weapons).
+The project consists of a series of components: first, a curated online archive (Biospheric Harm Aesthetics); second, a series of essays and reviews published to a wide audience; and third, a major collaboration with photographer Louis Porter (Remnants of War).

 Selected publications: N.A.J.
 Taylor, ‘What is Biospheric Harm Aesthetics?’, Medium, 2 July 2013; N.A.J.
 Taylor, ‘The falling man: 9/11’s private moment’, Al Jazeera English, 11 September 2011; N.A.J.
 Taylor, ‘Review of Roland Bleiker’s Aesthetics and World Politics (Palgrave Macmillan, 2009)’.
 For Global Change, Peace & Security, Vol.22 Is.3, 2010, 391-5.
 Sponsors: Monash University.
 Project period: n/a.